ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/write-tests.md

 ### Troubleshoot assertion failures when using `assertEquals`

-You can troubleshoot assertion failures of different values when using the `assertEquals` property as shown below.
+You can troubleshoot assertion failures of different types when using the `assertEquals` function as shown below.

 #### Values with different types